-With 2016 just around the corner, now is the time to start setting business goals for the New Year.
+With the new year just around the corner, now is the time to start setting business goals for the New Year.
 Most business owners will get caught up in the holiday rush but you can be ahead of the game and ready for the New Year by starting to set business goals now.

 Whether you have a large company with many employees or a small company, your business success depends on your ability to set and achieve goals.
 A smart business owner understands the value of goal setting in order to continue to make their business grow in the right direction.

-Not sure what types of goals to set for 2016?
+Not sure what types of goals to set for the new year?
 We’ve compiled a list of ideas and areas that many entrepreneurs and business owners might not think of when setting new goals.
 Use these ideas to help you brainstorm and determine your goals for the next year:

 Join an organization or networking group: You may already be a part of a professional business organization or networking group but you should explore joining new organizations or groups to get your business name out there.
 To find new groups, look at what groups your competitors are part of, look for networking opportunities on sites like MeetUp.com or Eventbrite or just do a simple google search to find organizations related to your industry.
 Joining a business organization or networking group gives you the opportunity to introduce your business to new people and to make connections with people in specific industries.

 Go mobile: Chances are that most of your clients have a smartphone or tablet that they use daily.
 Is your website responsive for these different types of devices?
-If not, make it a goal for 2016 to make your website mobile and tablet friendly that way you don’t lose out on potential new business.
+If not, make it a goal for the new year to make your website mobile and tablet friendly that way you don’t lose out on potential new business.

 If your website is already responsive, consider developing a mobile app that can enhance your customer’s experience.
 Development of mobile applications is no longer just for large businesses.
 Your small business can develop an app that can provide a valuable service to customers and clients.
 Seek guidance from experts if you need help to begin developing a mobile app.